murtaza1415/Spelling-Correction/README.md

 # Spelling-Correction
-Detect spelling mistakes in a sentence and return top suggestions based on levenshtein distance and frequency.
+Detect spelling mistakes in a sentence and return top suggestions.
+Based on levenshtein distance and frequency of occurence in English language.